plasmatech8/vue-practice/GuestList/README.md

 * Vue was inspired by the MVVM design pattern.
 * We can name our vue instances `vm1` and `vm2` for Vue Model
 * We can create a button in the `#navigation` div, controlled by `vm2`, to change the `vm1.event.eventCapacity` data attribute.

+**The ref attribute**
+* We can use the `ref="name"` attribute to store a reference to the html tag.
+* We can access the html using `this.$refs.name`
+* Refs are not reactive.
+It may be overwritten by future Vue renders.